anywheredoor/phonocardiogram-lvef-deeplearning/README.md

 - `results/<run_name>/predictions_{val,test}.csv`: per-example outputs when enabled.
 - `results/<run_name>/history.csv`: per-epoch metrics when enabled.
 - `checkpoints/<run_name>/best.pth`: best checkpoint by validation F1_pos.
-- Suggested analysis flow: use `results/summary.csv` as the master table, aggregate CV folds by config, and use `predictions_test.csv` for ROC/PR curves from final selected models.

 ## Colab
 Use `colab_pipeline.ipynb` for a guided end-to-end run on Google Colab.